10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 Cost: $5/person

-This waterfall in the Pisgah Forest (Western North Carolina/ Blue Ridge Parkway area) is a natural water slide that has become a day trip destination for families all over the Carolinas.
-The slow sloping waterfall is 50 feet and the pool at the bottom is approximately 6 feet deep.
-Lifeguards are on duty during the peak times in the summer (9 am – 8 pm).
-Lifeguards are on duty and restrooms are available when a fee is charged.
-There is no cost to just watch people slide.
+This waterfall in Pisgah National Forest (Western North Carolina/ Blue Ridge Parkway area) is a natural water slide that has become a day-trip destination for families all over the Carolinas.
+The slow sloping waterfall is 60 feet, and the pool at the bottom is 8-10 feet deep.
+Lifeguards are on duty seven days a week during peak times in the summer (Memorial Day through Labor Day, 9 am – 6 pm), and restrooms are available at this time.
+There is no cost to watch people slide.

-Swimmers are advised to wear old clothes including shorts and closed toed shoes.
-Due to the depth, you will want to bring life vests for anyone in your group who can’t swim.
+Swimmers should wear old clothes, including shorts and closed toed shoes.
+Due to the depth at the bottom, you’ll want to bring life vests for anyone in your group who can’t swim.

-Or go to Cashiers Sliding Rock, about the same distance from Greenville in Cashiers, NC and slide down a smaller waterfall for free!
-You will also find a swimming hole at Graveyard Fields close by in Pisgah National Forest.
+If you want another option, Cashiers Sliding Rock is about the same distance from Greenville.
+It’s in Cashiers, NC, and you can slide down the smaller waterfall for free!
+You’ll also find a swimming hole at Graveyard Fields close by in Pisgah National Forest.

 Hendersonville, NC

-Kidding Around® Guide: Things to do in Hendersonville, NC
+Read our: Kidding Around® guide to Free and Cheap Things to do in Hendersonville, NC

 Team ECCO Aquarium